This programming assignment is designed first to ensure that you know how to

 There are three separate parts to this assignment.
 In the first part you will write a module defining a single, large numeric class that overloads many operators (including those performing arithmetic and relational comparisons).
 In the second part you will write a medium-size class, which defines various methods, including some double-underscore methods and specifically the iterator protocol methods (__iter__ and __next__).
 In the third part you will write a module that defines various iterator decorators implemented by generators: each iterator decorator has argument(s) that are iterators and is itself used an iterator.

 You should download the program2 project folder and unzip it to produce an Eclipse project with three modules.
-You will write classes in the first two modules, which can be tested in the standard driver using the batch self-check files I supplied; you will write generators in the third module, which are tested by a special generatordriver.py module included in this project.
+You will write classes in the first two modules, which can be tested in the standard driver using the batch self-check files I supplied; you will write generators in the third module, which can also be tested by a batch self-check I supplied, but can are tested by a special generatordriver.py module included in this project.
 Eventually you will submit each of the three modules you write separately to Checkmate.

 It is recommend that you work on this assignment in pairs, with someone in your lab section.
 Try to find someone who lives near you, with similar programming skills, and work habits/schedule: e.g., talk about whether you prefer to work mornings, nights, or weekends; what kind of commitment you will make to submit program early.